joseph-wardle/opengl-renderer/README.md

-# opengl-renderer
+# OpenGL Renderer

-An implementation of learnopengl.com, with my own creative liberties and additions
+An implementation of [learnopengl](https://learnopengl.com/), with my own creative liberties and additions.

+Currently very very much a work in progress.